andres-foo/notes/mysql.md

 );

 -- or alter an existing table
-ALTER TABLE post
+ALTER TABLE posts
 ADD FULLTEXT(title, body);

 -- now do a query
--- it will give priority to posts that contain both terms SELECT * FROM post WHERE
+-- it will give priority to posts that contain both terms SELECT * FROM posts WHERE
     MATCH (title, body)
     AGAINST('android phone');
 ```